 - When you finish, return the bike to any of the rental sites.

-Hostels (if you are staying at one) or local bike shops may offer bike rentals.
+Hostels (if you stay at one) or local bike shops may offer bike rentals.
 A quick Google search will help you find a bike in no time.

 I hope this article helps you with your travel plans.
 I like to walk because it is good for me to get out and save money.